 Must be said, the longtime collaborator, Dante Spinotti, framed and minimally lit the sequence to an extraordinary level.
 Composing characters, as he had throughout, against the picturesque Blue Ridge Mountains of North Carolina (standing in for the Adirondacks region of the period).
 The imposing splendor of the scenery highlighting the heroic tragedy with epic beauty.
 Painstakingly in between the rugged backdrop and emotional motivations, which set off to deliver this climatic sequence for Michael Mann only too well.

-The fluid camera-work also noted an interesting sideline — that after rescuing Cora, Hawkeye’s role in the final minutes of the film becomes one of support to his adopted father, Chingagook, as he futilely races to save his kin.
+The fluid camera-work also noted an interesting sideline — that after rescuing Cora, Hawkeye’s role in the final minutes of the film becomes one of support to his adopted father, Chingachgook, as he futilely races to save his kin.

 Indicative of the telling anguish of those witnessing the carnage playing forth, it’s shown via close-up on the principals’ faces.
 Cinematically, Spinotti and Mann made sure every character loses something cherished in the sequence — even if it’s simply their own life.
 Not cheaply, either.
 With certainty, they made the casualty side of the French and Indian War skirmish well-earned with masterful visual storytelling, judging by the audience’s reaction to it all.
-None more so than Chingagook’s counter to Magua’s last deed in his cruel retribution.
+None more so than Chingachgook’s counter to Magua’s last deed in his cruel retribution.

 It’s a Hollywood cliché for the movie’s hero to defeat the villain, even the author had Hawkeye pull that one off in his novel.
 Thankfully, Mann’s keyed off of George B. Seitz’s 1936 film, instead.
 Yet, rather than Uncas’ father drowning Magua, his merciless demise administered shrewdly and with the filmmaker’s hallmark for ruthless realism.
-By Chingagook’s gunstock war club he’s used for the whole of the movie.
+By Chingachgook’s gunstock war club he’s used for the whole of the movie.
 Deftly negating the villain’s tomahawk and knife prowess by range and leverage for a satisfyingly swift retaliation.

+Bringing the penultimate crushing club upon the shoulder to ensure it’ll never raise a blade, ever, before Magua’s (and the audience’s) stunted realization of the final resolution about to land.
+The two men eyeing each other in the most visually impactful image of the film in preparatory to the war club’s spear point.
 Typical of Michael Mann, it is that final peak of violent action, with its precise blows that disarm with hot-blooded purpose, which is truly emblematic for one of the greatest cinematic climaxes ever put on film.

 - James Fenimore Cooper’s “classic” novel remains a point of contention for not only academics (recommended read, Jane Hill’s Michael Mann’s Last of the Mohican’s Radicalizing Cooper) as well to the native people of the Americas (recommended read, An Indigenous Peoples’ History of the United States by Roxanne Dunbar-Ortiz). ↩